 It therefore no secret that Governments and corporate organizations the world over make effort to help NPOs thrive.
 One of the ways that NPOs can be assisted is by providing funding for them.
 To find out how to access funding for your NPO read the rest of the article.

-NPO Funding In South Africa – All You Need To Know
+Getting NPO Funding In South Africa

 You have to start by getting a funding application form from the Directorate of Non-Profits.
 These forms are available all year round, but it must be stated that certain projects receive priority funding while others are seen as fewer priority projects and are funded as such.